Tommy Morrison: Early life and amateur career

 Morrison was born in Gravette, Arkansas.
-His mother, Diana, was Native American (half Ponca and half Otoe) and his father Tim was of Irish ancestry.
+His mother, Diana, was an adopted Native American (half Ponca and half Otoe) whose real father was African American and his father Tim was of Scottish ancestry.
 Morrison was raised in Delaware County, Oklahoma, spending most of his teenage years in Jay.
 His nickname, "The Duke", is based on the claim that he was a grand-nephew (or otherwise distant relative) of the Hollywood star John Wayne (né Marion Morrison), nicknamed "Duke".
 Tommy's father urged him to take up boxing in the 1970s.
 When Tommy was 15 years old, his mother used a fake ID and entered her son into a "toughman" contest (the minimum age for contestants was 18).
 He later told The New York Times that he lost only one of these matches.

 After graduating from high school in 1988, Morrison received a football scholarship to Emporia State University.
 In the same year, Morrison won the Regional Heavyweight Title – Kansas City Golden Gloves from Donald Ellis and advanced to the National Golden Gloves in Omaha, Nebraska, where he decisioned Javier Alvarez in the preliminaries, decisioned Warren Williams in the quarterfinals, but lost a split decision to Derek Isaman in the semifinals.
 Two weeks later, Morrison took part in the Western Olympic trials in Houston, Texas, defeating Robert Hargrove by a 4–1 majority decision in the semifinals, and John Bray by a 5–0 unanimous decision in the finals, and qualifying for the nationals, and garnering the "Outstanding Fighter" award of the tournament.
 Two weeks after that, fighting out of Republic, Missouri, at the National Olympic Trials in Concord, California, July 6, 1988, Morrison lost a 0–5 unanimous decision to Ray Mercer, who went on to win the gold medal at the Seoul Olympics.
 (They also had a prior match-up scheduled to be held June 16, 1988, at the Felt Forum in New York City, but it is not known why it did not take place.)

-As an amateur, Morrison claimed 222 fights (most of which were local match-ups), with the 1988 Olympic Trials being the top of his amateur career.
-His amateur record is 202 wins, 20 losses.
+As an amateur, Morrison claimed 222 fights (most of which were local unsanctioned match-ups), with the 1988 Olympic Trials being the top of his amateur career.
+He said his unsanctioned amateur record was 202 wins, 20 losses, with many of the matches being one-round Toughman matches.